 Swing Bridge Park offers a unique view of the river on it’s railroad-swing-bridge-turned-walking-pier.
 The 670 foot pier offers stunning views of the river and is a unique spot for photos, birdwatching or simply getting a little bit closer to the Mighty Mississippi.

 River Front park is a small neighborhood park on the Mississippi River that is another good spot to break out the camera, or to find a little inner peace as you watch the river roll by.

 Managed by the Minnesota DNR Pine Bend Bluffs Scientific and Natural Area is 256 acres of largely undisturbed land with breathtaking views overlooking the river.
 Visitors are welcome to enjoy low impact activities there such as hiking, photography and bird watching.

 The Mississippi River is the flyway for 40% of North America’s waterfowl and 35% of its bird species, making it an ideal location for birding.
 Check out this informative map from Audubon for more information about birding in the Twin Cities.

-The Mississippi River Trail is slated to be complete this year and will extend along the Mississippi River for 27 miles from St. Paul to Hastings, with beautiful views of the river and connections to local trails and parks along the way.
+The Mississippi River Trail currently has two completed sections in Dakota county, from South St. Paul to the southern border of Inver Grove Heights and from Spring Lake Park Reserve to Hastings.
+The trail is slated to be complete by 2019 and will extend along the Mississippi River for 27 miles from St. Paul to Hastings, with beautiful views of the river and connections to local trails and parks along the way.
 Swing Bridge Park offers a unique scenic overlook of the river, bathrooms, a bike repair station and picnic shelters among other amenities.
 Pine Bend Bluffs is another worthwhile stop on the trail, with breathtaking views of the river below.